Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fish-scale waves crash onto the shore of the Qiantang River.
 Photo: BNN

-Before the fish scale tides became known, the Qiantang River estuary was a popular tourist destination in China.
+Before the fish scale tides were known, the Qiantang River estuary was a popular tourist destination in China.
 People came here to watch the majestic tides.
 Mid-August (lunar calendar) every year is the time when the Qiantang tides are at their largest and also the best time to watch the tides of the year.
 August 18 is usually the best day to watch the tides and is also known as the "Tide Watching Festival".

 Tourists run to shore to avoid a large tidal wave while watching the tides on the Qiantang River.
 Photo: AFP